NanoComp/meep/doc/docs/Python_Tutorials/Near_to_Far_Field_Spectra.md

 Finally, we can validate the results for the diffraction spectra of a finite grating via a different approach than computing the far fields: as the (spatial) Fourier transform of the scattered fields.
 This involves two simulations &mdash; one with the grating and the other with just a flat surface &mdash; and subtracting the Fourier-transformed fields at a given frequency ω from the two runs to obtain the scattered fields s(y).
 The Fourier transform of the scattered fields is then computed in post processing: a(k<sub>y</sub>) = ∫ s(y) exp(ik<sub>y</sub>y) dy, where |a(k<sub>y</sub>)|² is the amplitude of the corresponding Fourier component.
 For a grating with periodicity Λ, we should expect to see peaks in the diffraction spectra at k<sub>y</sub>=2πm/Λ for m=0, ±1, ±2, ...
 The total number of diffraction orders is determined by the wavelength as described in [Tutorials/Mode Decomposition/Transmittance Spectra for Planewave at Normal Incidence](Mode_Decomposition.md#transmittance-spectra-for-planewave-at-normal-incidence).

 The simulation setup is shown in the schematic below.
-The binary grating has Λ = 1 μm at a wavelength of 0.5 μm via a normally-incident planewave pulse (which must extend into the PML region).
+The binary grating has Λ = 1 μm at a wavelength of 0.5 μm via a normally-incident planewave pulse (which must [extend into the PML region in order to span the entire width of the cell](../Perfectly_Matched_Layer.md#planewave-sources-extending-into-pml)).
 The grating structure is terminated with a flat-surface padding in order to give the scattered field space to decay at the edge of the cell.

 <center>
 ![](../images/finite_grating_schematic.png)